 The Tithe Map of Sharrington from 1841 provides a detailed representation of land division and new built developments.
 Agriculture remained the dominant industry within the village throughout the nineteenth century.
 The division of fields within the village largely follows the pattern of Elizabeth Jodrell's map of Sharrington, however, a number of new dwellings had been built east of The Street which had led to a tighter division of land serving smaller properties.
 The Rectory is shown with an attached non-residential building, which is thought to have been the school.
-On the opposite side of Bale Road St. Michael's House is depicted for the first time on a map, indicating a late-eighteenth or early-nineteenth century date of construction.

 In some places, the shape and division of fields within the village is as it is today.
-The large open field east of Daubeney Farm is one example, another being the large open field enclosed by The Street north-east of the village and the small triangular parcel of land south of this.
+The large open field east of Daubeney Farmhouse is one example, another being the large open field enclosed by The Street north-east of the village and the small triangular parcel of land south of this.
 The Tithe Map depicts a number of large ponds located at the edges of fields within the village.
 The ponds were used for watering cattle which grazed in the fields and shows the centrality of cattle farming within the village.
 Some of Sharrington's field ponds have survived to present day.